sanderino666/spring-cloud-stuff/README.md

 3. Retrieve profile: curl "http://localhost:9999/user/uaa/v1/me" -X GET -H "Authorization: Bearer <access_token>"
 4: Retrieve userInfo: curl "http://localhost:9999/user/uaa/user" -X GET -H "Authorization: Bearer <access_token>"

+## Using the customer-data-service

+The customer-data service uses an embedded MongoDB server which will be downloaded when the service is started for the first time.
+Also, at startup, the database will be filled with 150000 records.
+To run this service locally please pass -Xmx2048m as a VM argument.

 ## Using the admin-service (Spring Boot Admin Server)

-Go to http://localhost:8003 to see the Spring Boot Admin Server.
+Go to http://localhost:8003/admin to see the Spring Boot Admin Server.

 ## Using the discovery-service (Spring Cloud Eureka)

 Go to http://localhost:9999 to see the Spring Boot Eureka Server